Rangi42/polishedcrystal/README.md

    * Add boardwalk to Olivine City from HGSS
    * Add dead trees in Blackthorn City from HGSS
    * Add bridge to Victory Road from HGSS
+   * Add generator to Power Plant from FRLG
    * The Ruins of Alph tile with their surrounding maps
    * Use devamped Town Map graphics from HGSS
    * Match Nidoqueen's shiny palette with Nidoking's regular one